Updated: Aug 26

 Don't get me wrong, I have a lot of down time where I feel like I should be doing more.
 I'm not one of those people that's constantly on.
 I tend to have long periods of quiet followed by bursts of activity.
 I like to call it percolating.

 So what is next?
 I've been developing another feature film about a woman in Baytown, TX who fought City Hall to use a brightly painted purple Mustang as a flower planter outside her Auto Body Repair Shop.
 Based on a true story and set in the early 1990s, it feels like the perfect segue from Acid Test.
 Only it's not my story I'm telling this time.
+This script was just selected as a Quarterfinalist for the 2021 Nicholl Fellowship!

 I shot a concept trailer that we called "Junk Car" that you can watch here: